 Prognosis is entirely dependent on the pathologic etiology underlying the tumor.
 Benign pathology requires surgical intervention if mass effect from the tumor causes pain, neurovascular entrapment, or cosmetic complaints.
 These patients with surgical resection have a good prognosis.
 However, patients with a malignant pathology have a guarded prognosis.
 A multidisciplinary approach is necessary; yet, metastatic disease has a comparatively poor prognosis.

 Furthermore, definitive diagnosis relies on a tissue biopsy.
 The ultimate standard of care will be a surgical resection, potentially in combination with chemotherapy or radiotherapy.
-A multidisciplinary approach is vital to creating a cohesive and comprehensive treatment plan.
+An interprofessional approach is vital to creating a cohesive and comprehensive treatment plan.

 Diagnosis of chest wall tumors for healthcare providers and other healthcare professionals requires a high index of suspicion despite nonspecific history and physical examination.
-Coordination with radiology is imperative as patients must undergo chest radiographs, computed tomography, or magnetic resonance imaging.
-A multidisciplinary approach including but not limited to: primary care, nursing staff, radiology technicians, radiologists, pharmacists, interventional radiologists, pulmonologists, oncologists, and surgeons will be involved in a majority of the cases of chest wall tumors.
-The patient's prognosis centers around the underlying pathology of the disease; however, having a multidisciplinary approach to the patient will help expedite management and prevent further morbidity and mortality.
+Coordination with radiology is imperative as patients must undergo chest radiographs, computed tomography, magnetic resonance imaging, and/or PET scan.
+An interprofessional approach including but not limited to: primary care, nursing staff, radiology technicians, radiologists, pharmacists, interventional radiologists, pulmonologists, oncologists, and surgeons will be involved in a majority of the cases of chest wall tumors.
+Operative and perianesthesia nurses participate in care and monitor patients.
+They also are involved in patient and family education.
+The patient's prognosis centers around the underlying pathology of the disease; however, having an interprofessional approach to the patient will help expedite management and prevent further morbidity and mortality.
+[Level 5]

 |||Shah AA,D'Amico TA, Primary chest wall tumors.
 Journal of the American College of Surgeons.
 2010 Mar; [PubMed PMID: 20193901]|